-- Discuss how well the GCOS outputs, including the Status Report, the Implementation Plan and the ECV requirements, have contributed to the development of the global climate observing system. - This will allow the identification of - changes needed for GCOS to meet new needs and expectations, - areas for improvement in the upcoming Status Report and Implementation Plan - as well as potentially identifying new or expanded areas of work.
+The Steering Committee is asked to consider how well the GCOS outputs, including the Status Report, the Implementation Plan and the ECV requirements, have contributed to the development of the global climate observing system.
+This reflection will allow the identification of changes needed for GCOS to meet new needs and expectations, areas for improvement in the upcoming Status Report and Implementation Plan as well as potentially identifying new or expanded areas of work.

-Secretariat View
+Secretariat considerations